Baby Safe Haven Guide

 Why Do Safe Haven Places for Babies Exist?

 So, what does baby Safe Haven mean for parents who are unable to care for their new infant?
-Safe Haven locations give parents the ability to surrender a child anonymously and legally, while ensuring the safety of their baby.
-This allows parents in crisis to hopefully secure a better future for themselves and their child, without facing legal repercussions.
+Safe Haven locations allow parents to surrender a child anonymously and legally while ensuring the safety of their baby.

 Who Can Use a Local Safe Haven for Abandoned Babies?